Howell-Prosody-Lab/ett/README.md

 ## Requirements
-definitely you'll need [ffmpeg](https://www.ffmpeg.org/) and the [textgrid python package](https://github.com/kylebgorman/textgrid) for all of these. there's more specific requirements for specific tools but they are Few i think and will only be specified when the tool is brought up
+definitely you'll need [ffmpeg](https://www.ffmpeg.org/) and the [textgrid python package](https://github.com/kylebgorman/textgrid) for all of these. there's more specific requirements for specific tools but they are Few i think and will only be specified when the tool is brought up.

+ffmpeg is a separate tool that has os-dependent ways to install it but the textgrid library can be installed with the pip package manager as follows: `pip install textgrid`

 ## Slicer
 a command line tool to slice wav and textgrid files into slices of your desired length. you use it like this